 Villa Ilissia / Byzantine and Christian Museum : Villa Ilissia (Βίλλα Ιλίσσια) which now houses the Byzantine and Christian Museum, is one of the most beautiful buildings created in Athens during the first years of its historical journey as the capital of the newly formed Greek state.
 It was one of the six buildings ordered to the architect Stamatis Kleanthis by Sophie de Marbois-Lebrun, Duchess of Placentia/Plaisance.
 The Duchess, a great admirer of the ancient Greek civilization and the Greek Revolution, decided in 1837 to settle permanently in Athens, after the unfortunate death of her daughter.
 The construction of Villa Ilissia began in 1840, just outside the city limits, a short distance from the Royal Palaces (the current Parliament), which had begun to be built in 1836.
 Villa Ilissia was located between the banks of the river Ilissos, which today it is covered, in order to be used as the winter residence of the Duchess and it is actually a complex of buildings.
 The main building, the residence of the Duchess, lined externally with marble, consists of two floors and a basement.
 It is a building that is distinguished for its simplicity and strict symmetry.
 The construction of Villa Ilissia was completed in 1848.
 It was inhabited by the Duchess until her death in 1854.
 Later the complex came to the Greek State, housed for three years the Military School and then other military authorities.
 In 1926 Villa Ilissia was granted to house the Byzantine and Christian Museum.
 (Vasilissis Sofias 22, Syntagma)

 Psychas Mansion / Italian Embassy : Psychas Mansion (Μέγαρο Ψύχα), where the Italian Embassy is currently housed, is one of the most beautiful urban mansions that began to be built in the mid-1870s opposite the Royal Palaces.
 This particular one, built around 1885, belonged to the wealthy banker Stefanos Psychas, who commissioned the famous German architect Ernst Ziller to design his private residence.
 The Greek Prince Nicholas (1872 – 1938), the third-born son of King George I, lived in the mansion in 1902, after his marriage to the Grand Duchess of Russia Eleni Vladimirovna.
 It was then known as the “Little Palace” (Petit Palais).
 Following the resignation of King Constantine (1922) and the deportation of Prince Nicholas to Europe, Psychas Mansion was leased by the Hotel Great Britain as a separate branch with an annual rent of 4,000 pounds.
-The building then had a capacity of 60 beds and it is estimated that in 1924 it accommodated 3,320 travelers.
+The building then had a capacity of 60 beds and it is estimated that in 1924 it accommodated 3,320 travellers.
 In 1933 it merged with Great Britain and a few years later was sold in order to house the Norwegian Embassy and afterwards the Italian Embassy.
 The Mansion is a building of high aesthetics and belongs to the works of the mature architectural period of Ziller.
-The neoclassical porch of its entrance, a typical example of masterful design by the German architect, combines the Ionic order in the columns on the ground floor, while the columns on the upper floor follow the Corinthian order.
+The neoclassical porch of its entrance, a typical example of masterful design by the German architect, combines the Ionic order in the ground floor columns with the Corinthian order in the upper floor columns.
 (Vasillissis Sofias Avenue and Sekeri 2, Syntagma)

 Pallis Mansion / Public Store : Pallis Mansion (Μέγαρο Πάλλη) at the corner of Syntagma Square, was built around 1910-1911 by the famous architect Anastasios Metaxas.
 At this location was the oldest house of the Pallis family, an early neoclassical building of the previous century, which was demolished to make way for the new luxury mansion.
 Filippos Palis, who commissioned the new house, was a doctor, son of Alexios Palis, doctor and professor at the National University of Athens.
 When the Pallis family left the building, it housed the Ministry of Communications and, after World War II, the Omega Technical Schools.
 On October 18, 1944, from the balcony of the building, George Papandreou, Prime Minister of the Government of National Unity, delivered the speech of the liberation of Athens from the German Occupation.
 During the 1960s it hosted on the ground floor the cafe “Dionysos” which was considered the “sister” of Zonar’s, with guests well-known members of the Athenian theatrical scene, such as Avlonitis and Sakellarios, due to its proximity to the famous Kyveli Theater.
 In the 1990s it was the only one of the old mansions in the square, after all the rest had been demolished in the name of the new city and was declared a listed building.
 In recent years and with the permission of the Ministry of Culture, its appearance was restored and important interventions were made inside to serve the needs of the flagship of the Greek department store Public.
 (Karageorgi Servias 1, Syntagma)